OutSystems/docs-product/src/develop/processes/best-practices/limit-conditional-starts.md

 ---
+summary: The article advises on limiting the use of conditional starts in process flows to avoid complexity and deployment overhead
 locale: en-us
 guid: 812f03f1-00fa-4d03-b4af-7b7e580a5fc5
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/iBD5yo23NiW53L1zdPqGGM/Developing%20an%20Application?node-id=273:31
 ---
 # Limit the Use of Conditional Starts

 When you add [Conditional Starts](<../../../ref/lang/auto/class-conditional-start.md>) to a [Process](../intro.md) you should consider well the business case you are addressing, or else you may be **introducing unnecessary complexity to the deployment of applications**.
 This is essentially due to: